- Occupation

 Chun See’s Certificate for Exemption from Dictation Test (CEDT) form indicates that she was born in 1870 and arrived in Australia when she was twenty years old in 1890.
 On arrival she lived at 136 Little Bourke Street where she lived for the next twenty-four years.
 In 1915 she moved to 64 Lonsdale Street.
 This property was a grocers store called Ling Heong, run by Ah Tock, which sold fruit and vegetables.

 As there is no evidence of her marriage to Leong Chuey Tock, they were probably married in China.
-Together they had seven children: George or Leong Cheong Poy, Joyce May, Tony, Frank, Lum, Violet and Alexander (who appears to have died as a small child).
-Lin Dip (born 1905), Ching Mouy (born 1906) and Chin Goot Chong (born 1909) are listed in the birth records and probably refer to either Tong, Frank, Lum, Violet or Alexander, provided there were no other infant deaths.
+Together they had six surviving children: George or Leong Cheong Poy, Joyce May, Tony, Frank, Lum and Violet.

 As well as raising a family, Chun See also worked as a housekeeper and is believed to have been employed as a storekeeper in Ling Heong.
 Character references on her CEDT application describe her as ‘very hard working’ and an ‘honest and industrious citizen’.
 After living thirty years in Melbourne, Chun See moved to Hong Kong with her husband and family.
 Despite applying for a CEDT, there is no evidence that she returned to Australia after 1920.